quanzo/vue-step/README.md

 Other components act as blocks.

 Such a component must have the `displayed` property, which controls whether or not to display this component on the screen.
+If this property is absent, then it (the component without \`displayed\`) does not participate in the switch.
+It is displayed as usual.
+May use methods of the Step component.

 The condition for the further transition must be defined in the component and the method provided by the Step component must be called.
 The condition for the